COVID-19 Pandemic – District Updates & Information

 - A dedicated web page for small businesses and essential resources launched on District of Sooke website. #ChooseSooke and support local business.

-- Open Air burning was discouraged, then officially prohibited (effective March 26) until April 16th – this includes ALL backyard burning and Class A burns (land clearing).
+- Open Air burning prohibited (effective March 26) until further notice – this includes ALL backyard burning and Class A burns (land clearing).
 Small campfires still permitted (clean, split wood only in a contained ring, maximum 2 feet in diameter).
+A reminder that dumping yard waste in public parks or spaces is prohibited – residents are asked to compost yard debris at this time.

 - The Fire Department has developed response protocols for first responders to limit exposure and mitigate the spread of COVID-19.